Anouck96/ReproGen22/Statistics/README.md

 ## Statistics

 This directory contains all the code and data needed for the statistics.
-This is ordered based on the tables in the paper.
+It is divided into three directories based on the tables in the paper.